-Municipal services within the Project for police, sewer, and water services are provided to residents in the normal course of operations by the Town.
+Municipal services within the Project for police, fire, sewer, and water services are provided to residents in the normal course of operations by the City.
 See "RISK FACTORS - Availability of Utilities."
-Fire protection is provided by the Northwest Fire District.
-Trash collection is available from private companies.
-Electrical, telephone, gas, and cable services are provided to residents by Tucson Electric Power Company, Southwest Gas, and Comcast Cable.
+Trash collection is available from the City.
+Electrical and gas services are provided to residents by Arizona Public Service Company and Southwest Gas.
+Other services, such as cable, telecommunications and internet are provided by private companies that serve the Project.